Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 **Shipping**

 - *Shipping provider*
 Click the drop-down list to select a shipping provider.
+All available shipping providers are displayed in the list.
 Depending on the shipping provider selected, the fields displayed in the *Services* section vary.

-> [Info] The shipping provider can be configured in the *Shipping provider* tab of the *Settings* menu entry in the *Invoicing* module.
+  > [Info] The shipping provider can be configured in the *Shipping provider* tab of the *Settings* menu entry in the *Order management* module.

 **Services - (shipping provider name)**
 Configure the services as agreed with the shipping provider.
 Depending on the shipping provider selected, the services, and therefore the displayed fields, vary.

-[comment]: <> (Info kommt aus Fakturierung / Settings / Shipping provider / Shipping -> Link hinzufügen, wenn verfügbar.
-Frage FH: Was wird by default angezeigt?
+[comment]: <> (Info kommt aus Fakturierung/Settings/Shipping provider/Shipping -> Link hinzufügen, wenn verfügbar.)

+[comment]: <> (Frage FH: Was wird by default angezeigt?
 Wonach richtet sich, was angezeigt wird?
 Kundeneinstellungen?)

 *Export*